microsoftman/azure-gaming-docs/azure-gaming-pr/reference-architectures/unreal-pixel-streaming-deploying.md

 [![RDP Login](media/pixel-streaming/pixel-streaming-rdp-login.png)](media/pixel-streaming/pixel-streaming-rdp-login.png)

-15. Once connected to the VM, accept the Windows Privacy options and copy (right click -&gt; copy) and paste (right click -&gt; paste) the exported Pixel Streaming package ([Unreal docs](https://docs.unrealengine.com/SharingAndReleasing/PixelStreaming/PixelStreamingIntro/index.html)) to the Windows desktop of the VM (i.e., WindowsNoEditor folder contents). **Note:** To speed up the copy it&#39;s recommended to zip up the files before copying over.
+15. Once connected to the VM, accept the Windows Privacy options and copy (right click -&gt; copy) and paste (right click -&gt; paste) the exported Pixel Streaming package ([Unreal docs](https://docs.unrealengine.com/SharingAndReleasing/PixelStreaming/PixelStreamingIntro/index.html)) to the Windows desktop of the VM (i.e., WindowsNoEditor folder contents for UE4 apps, or Windows folder for UE5). **Note:** To speed up the copy it&#39;s recommended to zip up the files before copying over.
 16. The VM should now have the `<AppName>.exe`, `<AppName>\` and `Engine\` folder on the VM.
 17. Install the following pre-reqs to run a 3D application on the Windows GPU VM:
     1. Run the installer under `\Engine\Extras\Redist\en-us\UE4PrereqSetup\_x64.exe` to install required .NET, Visual C++ and DirectX runtimes.
 This also will be run if starting the UE4 app before manually installing the pre-reqs, as the app checks for dependencies.
     2. Once installed, ensure that if you launch the Pixel Streaming `<AppName.exe>` it runs successfully.
 If running into any errors:
          1. Ensure the NVIDIA extension was setup correctly (make sure `C:\Program Files\Nvidia\...\Nvidia-smi.exe` shows `WDDM` (not `TCC`) and check dxdiag (via the run command) to inspect directx libraries and NVIDIA drivers are installed.
          2. After the pre-req install try to restart and then run the app again.
-18. Close the UE4 app after testing it runs (Alt+F4 if no quit/esc option was added)
+18. Close the UE app after testing it runs (Alt+F4 if no quit/esc option was added)
 19. Install Node.js for the Signaling Server and Matchmaker to run, which can be downloaded [here](https://nodejs.org/en/download/) from any installed Browser on the VM, or copy and paste the installer from your local computer.
 20. Download the following files to the `SignallingWebServer\` folder: `…\Engine\Source\Programs\PixelStreaming\WebServers\SignallingWebServer\`
     1.  [runAzure.bat](https://unrealbackendfiles.blob.core.windows.net/ourpublicblobs/runAzure.bat) (Required)